 The maintenance of those agreements requires active management, affected by a range of external developments including changes in regulatory frameworks and business practices.

 Copyright Agency is a member of the International Federation of Reproduction Rights Organisations (IFRRO) and the International Confederation of Societies of Authors and Composers (CISAC).
-Copyright Agency plays an active role on the IFRRO Committees, and is on the Executive Committee of CISAC visual arts body, CIAGP.
-Copyright Agency is also a member of the International Association of STM Publishers, the Press Database and Licensing Network (PDLN), and We Create, the representative body for NZ creative industries.
+Copyright Agency plays an active role on the IFRRO Committees, and is on the Executive Committee of CISAC’s visual arts body, CIAGP.
+Copyright Agency is also a member of the Press Database and Licensing Network (PDLN).

 Additionally, to support our visual arts licensing schemes, we have 38 agreements in place with CISAC visual arts societies, as well as 5 foreign artist estates/foundations.

 New agreements in 2019–20 include JCOPY (Japan) – digital bilateral agreement, February 2020.

 We monitor for new opportunities to include additional repertoire under our voluntary licences, and to ensure that Australian rightsholders are appropriately represented in the international space.